nkovalenko93/sequelize-stream/README.md

 `function findAllWithStream` returns a readable stream.

-Also batch size can be set for each user separately like this:
+Also batch size can be set for each model separately like this:
 ```
 const User = instance.define('User', {...});
 User.BATCH_SIZE = 10;